multi-coop/multi-site-app/README.md

 Finally we wanted a reusable app to deploy different websites, without having to fork the project...
 It's just a matter of changing the `.env` file and having another contents in another repo...

+In short, vuepress or equivalent static content app weren't versatile enough for our needs (and we wanted to have a bit of fun doing this project from scratch)...

 ## Who did that ?